Biomechanics of the spine - posture, forces and structures

 The opposite of compression is traction, where the spine is being lengthened out.
 Though you only really get this when we hang from a bar like when doing chin ups.
 There is a lot of benefits to simply hanging from a bar including spinal decompression and it proves a good general test of posture, shoulder health, and grip strength.

-These next two forces don't really have pairings or couplings, they more like lone rangers.
+These next two forces don't really have pairings or couplings, they lone rangers but still important to understand.

 Shearing is where the vertebrae are pulled forward* relative to each other.